Configuration

 storage_access_key_idandstorage_secret_access_keyto authorize the service.storage_bucketto set the bucket where the files should be stored.

-If you use an S3-compatible server, like MinIO, you can set the address with the storage_endpoint variable.
+If you use an S3-compatible server, you can set the address with the storage_endpoint variable.

 To configure Azure Blob Storage as your file storage, you should first set the storage_driver variable to azure.